 Sponsored by the Rotary Club, the Interact Club is built around service.
 Throughout the year, this group provides diversified services within the community.
-Among the projects participated in are numerous fund raisers, visiting the elderly, collecting clothes for those in need, and making bagged lunches for the homeless.
+Projects include fundraisering, visiting the elderly, collecting clothes for those in need, and making bagged lunches for the homeless.

-The rake-a-thon is an incredible opportunity for the middle school students to put into practice their faith.
-Students, along with teachers and parents, take an entire school day to go out into the community and serve people by simply raking their leaves.
-Many times the families that are reached have physical limitations that make it difficult for them to do this task.
-Other times it is simply a random act of kindness.
-The students benefit by being able to see first-hand how simple acts can make a large impact in another’s life.
-It also gives them the opportunity to learn to work together as a team.
+The rake-a-thon is an incredible opportunity for the middle school students to put their faith into practice.
+Students, teachers, and parents, take an entire school day to go out into the community and serve others by raking their leaves.
+Many times the families that are reached have physical limitations that make it difficult for them to do this task, and other times families are served simply as an act of kindness.
+The students see firsthand how simple acts can make a large impact in another’s life, all while learning to work together as a team.

 Operation Christmas Child